antonmry/galiglobal/src/jbake/content/blog/2019/20190508-How-to-open-your-company-to-the-tech-community.md

 One of the best things in a conference it's sending some of your engineers to make a talk and share their experiences.
 Everybody loves that, people will provide great real feedback and will get interested.
 It's a win-win and quite easy.

-# What more?
-Social media.
+# Social media and blogs

 If you don't show something to the world, it doesn't exist.
 Social media is important.
 Most of the HR departments are quite familiar with Linkedin, but most of the engineers receive their updates from Twitter.
 So start to promote events, communities, etc. But be careful.
 In case of doubt, don't publish it.